 Feeding is a 3-step process that includes:

-- Bringing the foods to the mouth with the use of hands or utensils
+- Bringing food to the mouth with the use of hands or utensils

 Children born with significant challenges that impair their ability to properly feed are at a high risk for developing complications that can last a lifetime.